 In 2020, videos overtook blogs and infographics as the #1 form of media in content strategy.
 Companies are now spending more than ever on video content.
 Why?

 More and more consumers have started interacting with brands through video which helps in increasing conversions, improving ROI, and overall building better relationships with the audience.

-The best thing about video content is that it can be distributed easily on different platforms such as social, website, landing pages, or even email.
+The best thing about video content is that it can be distributed easily on different platforms such as social, websites, landing pages, or even email.

-And no one is better than Dollar Shave Club when it comes with video content.
+And no one is better than Dollar Shave Club when it comes to video content.
 Their approach to creating humorous content has allowed their videos to go viral multiple times.

 With over 37% of adults listening to podcasts, companies and creators of all forms have started creating their own podcasts.

 With podcasts, you have freedom of talking about a wide spectrum of topics attracting your audience much easily.
 Moreover, podcasts also allow you to invite guests, do special segments, etc which helps build a much better connection with the audience.